Black Software is an American invention

-Using the Afronet BBS network as a bull horn and the online reach of AOL, CompuServe, GEnie, and Prodigy networks to issue open calls for software made by black software coders around the world, a short list of titles was discovered and advertised by blacksoftware.com.
+Using the his Afronet BBS network node as a bull horn and the online reach of AOL, CompuServe, GEnie, and Prodigy networks, Murrell issued open calls for software made by Black software coders around the world.
+A list of titles was discovered and advertised by blacksoftware.com at the time.

 This collection of software was given the name black software by blacksoftware.com, branded “blackSoftware,” using the letters little “b” with the big “S” when writing it and defined in 2006 like this.

 New genre joins list of prominent Black genres

 When people ask what is blackSoftware, we say “it is like black film, black literature, black art and people understand it better.
 Those genres had humble beginnings.
 Did the esteemed Afro-American filmmaker Oscar Micheaux, the progenitor of the Black Film genre know beforehand that his movies would create a black film genre?
 I think not.
 Black filmmakers self-identify with its category today.
 Tyler Perry has gone on to create the largest film production studio campus ever seen.
 Was Henry O. Tanner aware his paintings would persuade black artists, painters and illustrators to collectively form the Black Fine Art genre which created a sustainable point of difference with European renaissance artwork?
 What was Phyllis Wheatley thinking when she began putting words on paper?
 Did she intentionally formulate the black literature genre?

 The power of the Internet and social media makes it possible to create something new that never existed before and secure it to the world faster than any other moment in time.
 The two words “Internet” and “Social Media” are not much older than 38 years old. blackSoftware – the genre becomes 30 years old in 2019.